dimakg/GCD/CodeBook.md

-The code book consists of two parts and includes names of the columns with descriptions for two data sets.
-First part for the data set with mean and standard deviation information.
-The second part for average of each variable for each activity and each subject.
+The code book includes the names of the columns with descriptions.
+The description of steps taken to clean and manipulate the data are in the README.md ( https://github.com/dimakg/GCD/blob/master/README.md )

-															PART I
 - This data set contains only mean and 	standard deviation from the original data set.
 - All features are normalized and bounded within [-1,1].
 - Prefixes 't' and 'f' in column names indicate time and frequency domain signals.